guruthree/mac-se-video-converter/README.md

 ![Composite video output](resources/composite.jpg)

 (Instead of interlacing, progressive scan is used to avoid being a flickery mess.
-Every 5th line skipped.)
+Every 5th line skipped.
+This is janky and needs more work...)

 ## Hardware Requirements
 * A Raspberry Pi Pico